The Secret of Convict Lake: Plot

-Clyde Maxwell, the youngest convict, a psychotic, cannot control his murderous impulses whenever someone resists him.
+Maxwell, a psychotic and the youngest convict, cannot control his murderous impulses whenever someone resists him.
 He takes Barbara on a long walk and tries to kiss her.
-Barbara tries to pull away and he pulls out a machete.
+Barbara resists and he brandishes a machete.
 Canfield, riding back with Marcia, hears Barbara's cries and arrives in time to intervene.
 In the ensuing struggle, Maxwell stabs Canfield in the shoulder.
-Maxwell chases after Barbara, but the other women, who are out looking for her, kill him with a pitchfork.
-Greer has no trouble taking the wounded Canfield's gun, and his men take Canfield.
+Maxwell chases Barbara, but the other women, who are searching for her, kill him with a pitchfork.
+Greer and his men take Canfield and his gun.

-Rachel finds the $40,000 in a trunk belonging to her brother, Rudy.
-She gives the money to Marcia to give it to Greer to stop beating Canfield and leave.
-However, just when Greer, Cockerell, and Anderson go to leave, Schaeffer and the other men arrive back in the small town and confront the convicts.

-In the ensuing gunfight, Cockerell and Anderson are shot.
-Greer flees up the mountain, chased by all but Schaeffer and Canfield, but he drops the $40,000 while climbing.
-He tries to pick it up, is shot, and falls to his death.
+Rachel finds the $40,000 in a trunk belonging to her brother.
+She gives the money to Marcia to give to Greer to stop beating Canfield and leave.
+However, Schaeffer and the other men return and confront the convicts.
+Cockerell and Anderson are shot and Greer flees up the mountain but drops the $40,000.
+When he tries to pick it up, he is shot and falls to his death.
 Schaeffer, knowing that his secret has been uncovered, tries to sneak away.
-Canfield comes up behind him and, at gunpoint, orders Schaeffer to confess publicly when the rest of the men come back.
-Marcia runs up behind, screaming for Canfield.
-As he half turns to her, Schaeffer spins around and draws his gun, forcing Canfield to shoot him.
+Canfield holds Schaeffer at gunpoint and demands that he confess when the rest of the men return.
+As Marcia approaches, Schaeffer draws his gun, forcing Canfield to shoot him.
 Canfield then gives his gun to Marcia.

-The sheriff and his posse arrive, as Marcia forces the group to decide about Canfield.
-When the sheriff asks about the five fugitives (they found the frozen sixth man earlier), Granny shows him five newly dug graves (the 4 convicts and Schaeffer).
-The others, including a somber Rachel (despite the death of her brother), all agree that they have no other comments, and the sheriff is satisfied.
+When the sheriff and his posse arrive and inquire about the five remaining fugitives, Granny shows him five newly dug graves (the four convicts and Schaeffer).

-The narrator claims the story is true and reveals the lake was renamed Convict Lake.
+The narrator states that the story is true and reveals that the lake was renamed Convict Lake.